LilHuss26/Spark-MLlib---mongodb/README.md

 # Spark-MLlib-Mongodb
 ## Data
-The used data is [Room Occupancy detection](https://www.kaggle.com/datasets/kukuroo3/room-occupancy-detection-data-iot-sensor)
+The used dataset is [Room Occupancy detection](https://www.kaggle.com/datasets/kukuroo3/room-occupancy-detection-data-iot-sensor)
-Data was stored on MongoDB atlas cloud service, as collections.
+Data is stored as collections within a MongoDB Atlas cloud service.
 ## Python code
 ### Liberaries
 + `pymongo`: for interacting with MongoDB